chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/sedimentation-1-particle/sedimentation-1-particle.rst

     end

 * The ``kinematic viscosity`` is set to  0.6041666666666.
 This value is derived from the case description by dividing :math:`\mu_f` by :math:`\rho_f`.

-.. note:: text
-    The fluid density is not set here as the sharp interface solver has its own definition of the density of the fluid.
-This will be modified soon to unify both definitions in the parameter.

 FEM